 Food & Beverages

 Food and beverages are allowed in the main part of the Library.
 Beverages should be in non-spill containers if possible.
 Please dispose of trash properly.
-Food and beverages are not allowed in the Stacks and Mezzanine nor in the Genealogy & Local History Room, or in the Children's Library.
+Food and beverages are not allowed in the Stacks and Mezzanine, nor in the Genealogy & Local History Room, or in the Children's Library.

 Personal laptops can be used in the Library.
 Free Wi-Fi service is available throughout the Library; the signal is strongest in the Main Reading Room.
 Please do not leave your laptop and other valuables unattended.

 Dogs are permitted in the Library if they are on a leash and well-behaved.
 Out of consideration for our other patrons and for our resident rabbit, Belle, we request that you keep your pet’s visit to a minimum amount of time.
 Please keep your pets off the furniture.
 Guide dogs are always welcome.

 Pequot Library has a responsibility to provide an environment that is safe and comfortable for every patron who is appropriately using its services and facilities.
 The Library Trustees and staff are eager for children to use the Library and welcome those who do so.
 Service to children is an important part of the Library’s mission.
 The Library is free and open to unaccompanied children who are independent enough to use the resources for recreation, information and education.
 The following policy has been designed to communicate the Library Board of Trustees’ concern for the safety and welfare of the children it serves.